How Old is my South Bend Lathe?

 South Bend literature is available

-Although South Bend have comprehensive records of their lathe production (and can quote an exact dispatch date for almost every machine ever made) it is possible, thanks to the efforts of Geoff Swayze, to calculate an approximate date of manufacture - to plus or minus one year or so - if you enter the serial number (stamped at the tailstock-end of the bed) raised to the power of 0.0059 then multiplied by 1812.
+Although South Bend retain comprehensive records of their lathe production (and can quote an exact dispatch date for almost every machine ever made) it is possible, thanks to the efforts of Geoff Swayze, to calculate an approximate date of manufacture.
+The error appears to be only plus or minus one year or so and, if you enter the serial number (stamped at the tailstock-end of the bed), raise it to the power of 0.0059 and then multiplied by 1812 a result should be obtained.

 The procedure is as follows: